hongvin/elementBlur/README.md

 4. Click "Load unpacked" and select the extension folder.

 ## Usage
-1. Click the extension icon in your browser toolbar.
+1. Click the extension icon in your browser toolbar to show/hide the toolbar.
-2. Use the provided toolbar to select and blur elements on the page.
-3. Adjust blur intensity as needed.
-4. To remove blur, refresh the page or use the toolbar controls.
+2. **Switch Mode**: Click the mode toggle button (🌫️ for blur, 🖍️ for highlight)
+3. **Select Element**: Click the select button, then click any element to blur/highlight it
+4. **Draw Region**: Click the draw button, then drag to create a blur/highlight region
+5. **Select Text**: Click the text button, then select text to blur/highlight
+6. **Color Picker**: In highlight mode, choose your preferred highlight color
+7. **Adjust Intensity/Opacity**: Use the slider to control blur intensity (blur mode) or opacity (highlight mode)
+8. **Undo**: Click undo to remove the last action
+9. **Clear All**: Remove all blurs and highlights at once
+10. **Screenshot**: Capture the page with all effects applied

 ## Files
 - `manifest.json`: Extension configuration
-- `background.js`: Background script
+- `background.js`: Background script and toolbar UI
-- `content.js`: Main logic for blurring elements
+- `content.js`: Main logic for blurring and highlighting elements
 - `toolbar.html`, `toolbar.css`: Toolbar UI
-- `styles.css`: Additional styles
 - `images/`: Extension icons

 ## License